Mercedes Sandoval de Hempel: Career

 A graduate from the Faculty of Law at the Universidad Nacional de Asunción, she specialized in labor and civil law and then in family law, women and minors.

 Sandoval founded the Paraguayan League for the Rights of Women (Liga Paraguaya de los Derechos de la Mujer) and the Paraguayan Association of University Graduates (Asociación Paraguaya de Universitarias Graduadas), serving as chair of both organizations.
 She also created the Asociación de Mujeres Profesionales y de Negocios, the Consejo Nacional de Mujeres del Paraguay and the Coordinación de Mujeres del Paraguay, and was adviser to the Paraguayan Committee for Cooperation with the Inter-American Commission of Women (CIM-OAS) (Cooperación con la Comisión Interamericana de Mujeres), among other feminist institutions.
 CLADEM (Comité de América Latina y El Caribe para la Defensa de los Derechos de la Mujer; Committee for Latin America and the Caribbean for the Defense of Women's Rights) Paraguay nominated Sandoval as a candidate for the "1000 Women for the Nobel Peace Prize 2005" as a part of the PeaceWomen Across the Globe initiative.

 Sandoval was married, but the couple separated after eighteen years.
 They had one child, Anna Mercedes Hempel Sandoval, who became a teacher.
-Sandoval suffered a stroke and was confined to a wheelchair before her death in Asunción in 2005.
+Sandoval suffered a stroke and used a wheelchair before her death in Asunción in 2005.